drduh/PC-Engines-APU-Router-Guide/README.md

 * [APU3](https://www.pcengines.ch/pdf/apu3.pdf)
 * [APU4](https://www.pcengines.ch/pdf/apu4.pdf)

-> [!NOTE]
+> [!CAUTION]
 > Wireless radio cards are ESD sensitive, especially the RF switch and the power amplifier.
-To avoid damage by electrostatic discharge, the following installation procedure is [recommended](https://www.pcengines.ch/wle200nx.htm):
+To avoid damage by electrostatic discharge, the following installation procedure is [recommended](https://www.pcengines.ch/wle200nx.htm)

 1. Touch your hands and the bag containing the radio card to a ground point on the router board (for example one of the mounting holes).
 This equalizes the electrical potential between the radio card and the router board.
 1. Install the radio card in the miniPCI express socket.